Preferred Lender List

 Use your award letter or contact a counselor in this office to determine your maximum alternative loan eligibility.
 You should only request loan funds to cover your specific educational needs rather than the maximum allowed for the enrollment period.
 You are NOT restricted to the lenders presented on our preferred lender list.
 You should not be directed to any specific lender by the University; you may choose any participating lender and follow their application process.

-Use the following dates for 2013-2014 loan periods on your application.
+Use the following dates for 2014-2015 loan periods on your application.
+Please note, on-line programs may have different loan periods.
+Contact our office if you have questions.
 Also, please remember to enter the requested loan amount.

 Undergraduates and Graduate Sudents